 - Place phone calls directly from the HomePod (currently users can make or take a call on an iPhone and hand it over to the HomePod).

 - Listen to voice mails on the HomePod.

 - Users will be able to ask the HomePod to Find My iPhone and get it to play a sound on that device (or any other Apple device you have set up for the service).

 - Set more than one timer.

 - Change the WiFi network the HomePod is connected to.

 - There will be improved language support.

-During WWDC Apple said that the HomePod will be able to relay the audio from group FaceTime calls.
+- The HomePod will be able to relay the audio from group FaceTime calls (once group FaceTime arrives).